Author Patricia Sands Has a Fatal Attraction to Provence

 How would you describe the lifestyle in Provence to someone who has not visited?

-I would say the lifestyle here is a relaxed, appreciative, joie de vivre that celebrates the history and traditions of the area.
+I would say the lifestyle here is a relaxed, appreciative, joie de vivre that celebrates the area’s history and traditions.
 It’s possible to lose oneself in an alternate reality in Provence, as our senses are touched in every way.

 Provence, to me, includes the Côte d’Azur, so my words and images go from the shimmering azure waves of the Mediterranean to narrow cobblestone streets, perched villages, fields of flowers and products that change with the seasons, vineyards, olive groves, snow-capped Alps.